jc1987/blob/README.md

 THis code is from
 http://www.blobsallad.se/

-I use thi repo to play with it
+I use this repo to play with it